Building Social Media Apps With Live Video Streaming

 Recently, Wowza surveyed professionals across industries to learn how they use and leverage apps and services with user-generated live video content (LiveUGC).
-We published a report that explores our findings, as well as trends in the UGC space; examples of successful platforms; and how to build LiveUGC platforms across a variety of industry segments.
+This blog explores our findings, as well as trends in the UGC space; examples of successful platforms; and how to build LiveUGC platforms across a variety of industry segments.

-In this post, we’ll explore the origins of LiveUGC in the social media and networking space, and look at how organizations are creating these types of interactive streaming experiences.
+In this post, we’ll look at the origins of LiveUGC in the social media and networking space, and how organizations are creating these types of interactive streaming experiences.

 Why Build Social Video Apps With Live User-Generated Content?